Snag this sweet I-Cord brim Bonnet pattern (and others like it!) over on the photo prop pattern page! Pattern below.

 Materials and Info

-Materials: Worsted weight yarn (appx 90 yards) My favorite yarns to use are Knitpicks Wool of the Andes and Caron Joy.
+Materials: Worsted weight yarn (appx 90 yards) My favorite yarn to use is Capra (affiliate link).
 Size 6 (4mm) straight needles and double pointed needles (or size needed to obtain gauge).

 Gauge: appx 5sts/inch Gauge is very important!